seniorsconnect/seniorsconnect.github.io/README.md

 ### `git push`

 This is the final step to updating the master branch.
 Pushes all the files you added and commited to the repo.

+# RUNNING THE BACKEND (for users only for now)

+First you want to open a new terminal so you don't mess with the one

+### `cd backend`

+This will put you in the directory for the backend folder.

+### `node server.js`

+This will start running the backend on localhost port 3001.